ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am.
-Mostly cloudy,
+Mostly cloudy.
-         with a low around 58.
+         Low around 58, with temperatures rising to around 60 overnight.
 South wind 6 to 9 mph, with gusts as high as 18 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">